Connecting a Siemens energy meter to an IoT backend platform with the FATBOX G3 Gateway

 After these settings are updated, REBOOT the gateway.
 The user can then check the Modbus sensor data collected (JSON Data) or delete for testing.

-Once you have configured your iotasset.txt file the new device configurations can be updated to your FATBOX gateway securely over the air.
+Once you have configured your iotasset.json file the new device configurations can be updated to your nodeG5 gateway securely over the air.
 The gateway HTTPS connected webconsole must be accessible, either via local network (LAN or WLAN) and over cellular network with assigned public IP address (If you do not have an Internet connection, you can follow the alternative steps here).

 Log into your web console and go to the <IOT Hardware> tab, click on 'UPDATE FIRMWARE' in the Firmware Update section